-Earlier this year I had my new boat coated inside and out with ceramic.
-I already gave you my first impressions, here's my opinion three months later.
+Earlier this year I had my new boat coated inside and out with ceramic and I already gave you my first impressions, here's my ceramic pro review three months later.

 So, seeing that I fished out of a cruddy, 20 year-old aluminum boat, affectionately referred to as “Gnartooth”, I never saw the need to invest in something to keep her clean.